-Acute ear trauma is an uncommon injury that can occur in occupational settings, sporting events, motor vehicle trauma or blast injuries, such as can happen in the military.
+Acute ear trauma is an uncommon injury which can occur in occupational settings, sporting events, motor vehicle trauma or blast injuries, such as can happen in the military.
 The ear is a complex organ which can be damaged in several ways and hinder your quality of life.
 Find out more about this personal injury!Ear Trauma | Causes, Symptoms, & Treatments

-What is Ear Trauma?
+- What is Ear Trauma?

 Trauma can happen to the outer ear.
 The outer ear is the part of the ear you can see on the outside.
 This part of the ear can sustain a laceration or an actual loss of part of the ear.
-This kind of damage to the ear is more common in sports injuries, occupational injuries and motor vehicle injuries.
+This kind of damage to the ear is more common in sports injuries, occupational injuries, and motor vehicle injuries.
 It is typically a cosmetic problem requiring the services of a good plastic surgeon who can repair the ear so as to achieve an acceptable cosmetic result.

 Inner ear trauma happens when the ear is exposed to a great deal of noise.
-It is well protected otherwise within the bony skull but can also be damaged by penetrating trauma, such as a gunshot injury.
+It is well protected, otherwise, within the bony skull but can also be damaged by penetrating trauma, such as a gunshot injury.
 It is very difficult to repair damage to the inner ear.

 There are many causes of ear trauma.
 The external part of the ear can be lacerated or taken off completely by a sports injury or by motor vehicle trauma.
 Occupational injuries can be similar to sports and other injuries or can be caused by excessive noise and poor hearing protection.
 This tends to occur over time and the individual might not even realize the hearing loss is happening.